atiselsts/tsch-scheduling-comparison/README.md

+# What is this?

+This is the source code behind the paper:

+* *Atis Elsts, Seohyang Kim, Hyung-Sin Kim, and Chongkwon Kim, An Experimental Survey of Autonomous Scheduling Methods for TSCH, submitted to IEEE Access.*

 # Autonomous scheduling tests

-We did experiments experiments compare different options of the ALICE and Orchestra schedulers.
+The paper experimentally evaluate the ALICE and Orchestra schedulers.
-Change the `FIRMWARE_TYPE` variable in the makefile to select a different protocol option to test.

 Our experiments used the FIT IoT-LAB infrastructure.
 Alternative simulation-only experiment setup is possible using Cooja motes and either trace-based or randomly-generated simulation scripts.

-## Applications
+## Quick start

 The autonomous scheduling test applications are available under `examples/autonomous/`.

+For a quick start, open one of the simulation files provided there in Cooja and run it.
+The data packet generation starts after an 30 min warm-up period.
+Search for "seqnum=" in the logs to see packets being received.

+### Tweaking the setup

+* Change the `FIRMWARE_TYPE` variable in the makefile to select a different protocol option to test.
+* The file `common-conf.h` contains the configuration options common to all applications.

+### Applications
 There are three applications that simulate three traffic patters:

 * `exp-collection` - data collection from nodes to root
 * `exp-query` - data query, root to nodes and back to root
 * `exp-local` - local traffic between parent and child nodes

-## The testing infrastructure
+## Automated testing infrastructure

 The testing infrastructure, in form of both simulation generator and testbed executable generator, is available under `examples/autonomous/testing`.